freegenomics/free-genomics-www/site/content/manifesto/en.md

 date: 2023-03-28T11:20:24.355Z
 description: English
 ---

 <p style="font-size:75%;">Translations: <a href="/manifesto/pl/">polskie</a></p>

-Dear supporters of common access to knowledge!
+Dear supporters of open access to knowledge!

 We wish to introduce to you the Free Genomics Manifesto – an ideal that speaks of cooperation and freedom in the world of sciences regarding the functioning of the human body and modern technologies.
 We want to share a vision of a world in which genetic knowledge is available to anyone, regardless of ethnicity or social status.
 Therefore, we convey this appeal, a call for the freedom to benefit from the sciences concerning our genes.